 Monthly Statement

-In addition to the ability to view the segregated account on-line twenty-four hours a day, seven days a week, exchangers may request a monthly bank escrow statement.
+In addition to the ability to view the segregated account online 24/7, exchangers may receive a monthly bank escrow statement upon request. **

 Funds Transfer Authorization